MG Software.

 What is the verdict on Cursor vs GitHub Copilot?

 Cursor and GitHub Copilot both serve the AI-assisted coding market, but from fundamentally different philosophies.
-Cursor is a complete IDE built around AI and excels in codebase awareness and multi-file operations.
-GitHub Copilot is the most widely used AI coding tool with excellent inline autocomplete and works in virtually any editor.
+Cursor is a complete IDE built around AI that excels in codebase awareness, multi-file operations, and the ability to delegate complex refactoring tasks to an agent.
+GitHub Copilot is the most widely used AI coding tool in the world with excellent inline autocomplete and works in virtually any editor developers use.
 For developers who want maximum AI integration and cross-file intelligence, Cursor is the stronger choice.
-For those who value editor flexibility and a proven ecosystem, Copilot remains the standard.
+For teams that value editor flexibility, a proven ecosystem, and enterprise features like IP indemnity, Copilot remains the industry standard.
+The pricing differences are relevant: Copilot Pro costs half of Cursor Pro, which represents a significant saving for larger teams.
+Both tools evolve rapidly and the feature gap narrows with every monthly update.

 Which option does MG Software recommend?

-At MG Software, we use Cursor as our primary development environment.
-The deep codebase integration and ability to work across multiple files simultaneously aligns perfectly with our Next.js and TypeScript projects.
-The Composer agent saves us significant time during refactoring and feature implementation.
-For clients working in mixed teams or bound to specific IDEs, GitHub Copilot is an excellent alternative that adds immediate value without workflow changes.
+At MG Software, we use Cursor as our primary development environment because of the deep codebase integration and the ability to work across multiple files simultaneously.
+This aligns perfectly with our Next.js and TypeScript projects, where components, types, and API routes are tightly interwoven.
+The Composer agent saves us significant time during refactoring and feature implementation, and the ability to choose the right AI model per task gives us flexibility we use daily.
+We find that Cursor's contextual suggestions are more accurate when it comes to project-specific patterns and conventions.
+For clients working in mixed teams or bound to specific IDEs like JetBrains, we recommend GitHub Copilot as an excellent alternative that adds immediate value without workflow changes or additional training.

 Further reading